xpmatteo/auto-cca/README.md

   - ? ensure the greedy player goes for rolling as many dice as possible

 - Make the AI give preference to moving/battling with the most constrained unit
-- use the greedyplayer to evaluate positions in mcts?
-- scoring of enemy moves is always from the POV of the AI player -- this makes the AI choose poor moves for the human player.
-Perhaps it should always be scored for the current player, so the choice of best moves is computed correctly
-- positional scoring is all wrong -- it should be symmetric and depend on opponent positions

-- BUG AI retreat no longer works?
-- make dice rolling in AI more deterministic
-- (make close combat not optional?  or increase the reward for it?)

 # TODO RULES